-From 25 May 2018, EU’s new General Data Protection Regulation (GDPR) will apply to the processing of personal data by businesses, organisations and public institutions in the EU.
-The new rules are also of importance to those persons at your business about whom we have registered data as part of our business relations with you.
+EU’s General Data Protection Regulation (GDPR) applies to the processing of personal data by businesses, organisations and public institutions in the EU.
+The rules are also of importance to those persons at your business about whom we have registered data as part of our business relations with you.
 Such persons may be authorised signatories, owners, executives, employees, guarantors, your customers, pledgors or other third parties associated with your business.

-In brief, the new rules give all private individuals a better overview and more control of their personal data – this also applies to persons associated with your business about whom we have registered data.
-In the future, it will become even easier to:
+In brief, GDPR give all private individuals a better overview and more control of their personal data – this also applies to persons associated with your business about whom we have registered data.
+Following this, it will become even easier to:

 - view the personal data we have registered

 - be informed of how we use the data - for example, we use the data to protect you against fraud, to perform agreements with you and to meet statutory requirements for us as a financial institution

 If you want to learn more, you can find our Privacy Notice for business and corporate customers in different languages below.
 The Privacy Notice provides you with information on how we process personal data, including:Information about the processing of personal data

 - the categories of personal data that we process

 - the purposes according to which the data is processed